Mormonism and Nicene Christianity: Traditional perspective

 The Catholic, Orthodox, and Protestant branches of Christianity reject Mormon claims of additional scriptures, and of the prophetic office of Joseph Smith and other Mormon leaders; they disagree with Mormon charges that they have committed apostasy.
 Doctrines such as the beliefs about the existence of prophets in early American civilizations, which are unique to Mormon theology and not found in the teachings of other Christian churches are also causes of disagreement.
-Nonetheless, many Christian denominations treat Mormons with respect, while not minimizing the differences in belief.
+Nonetheless, many Christian denominations treat Latter-day Saints with respect, while not minimizing the differences in belief.

 In 2001, the Vatican's Congregation of the Doctrine of the Faith declared that LDS baptisms are invalid, and therefore null.
 Because of differences in Mormon and Catholic beliefs concerning the Trinity, the Catholic Church stated that Mormon baptism was not the baptism that Christ instituted.
 In comparison, the Catholic Church does not require rebaptism for converts to Catholicism from most Protestant or Orthodox churches.
 The Catholic Bishop of Salt Lake City, George Hugh Niederauer, stated that this ruling "should not be understood as either judging or measuring a spiritual relationship between Jesus Christ and the LDS Church".

 The Presbyterian Church USA, the largest Presbyterian body in the United States, publishes a brochure describing the LDS Church as follows:

 The Church of Jesus Christ of Latter-day Saints, like the Presbyterian Church (U.S.A.), declares allegiance to Jesus.
 Latter-day Saints and Presbyterians share use of the Bible as scripture, and members of both churches use common theological terms.
 Nevertheless, Mormonism is a new and emerging religious tradition distinct from the historic apostolic tradition of the Christian Church, of which Presbyterians are a part. ...
 It is the practice of the Presbyterian Church (U.S.A.) to receive on profession of faith those coming directly from a Mormon background and to administer baptism. ...
 Presbyterian relationships with Latter-day Saints have changed throughout the twentieth century.
 By God's grace they may change further.